Used by 20,000+ creators

-Create fake LinkedIn comment threads with professional replies, reaction counts, and realistic timestamps for B2B storytelling, training, and mockups.
+Build LinkedIn comment threads with professional replies, reaction counts, context, and timestamps for decks, demos, or campaigns.

 Step 1